top of page

 Latissimus Dorsi (LD) Flap Breast Reconstruction: A Reliable Option Using Back Tissue

-When considering breast reconstruction after mastectomy, the Latissimus Dorsi (LD) flap offers one of the most reliable and versatile options available.
-This technique uses tissue from your back — specifically the latissimus dorsi muscle along with overlying skin and fat — to rebuild the breast.
-Unlike microsurgical procedures such as the DIEP flap, the LD flap remains connected to its original blood supply throughout the transfer, making it a remarkably safe procedure with v
+Are you thinking about breast reconstruction after a mastectomy?
+The Latissimus Dorsi (LD) flap is one of the most reliable and flexible options.
+This method uses tissue from your back — the latissimus dorsi muscle, with the skin and fat on top — to rebuild the breast.
+Unlike the DIEP flap, the LD flap stays connected to its own blood supply during the whole operation.
+This makes it a very safe procedure, with a very low risk of the flap failing.
+Understanding the Latissimus

 DIEP Flap Breast Reconstruction: Using Your Own Abdominal Tissue